Being able to use a computer and the internet can open up lots of opportunities for you. You can:

 - record notes as reminders or to send as messages

-Video calling – lets you see and hear the person you are talking to during a call.
+Video calling means you can see and hear the person you are talking to during a call.

-Medication managers – these apps remind you when your medication is due.
+Medication managers remind you when your medication is due.
 They may also let you store medical information, for example care plans or details of local healthcare professionals.

 Last updated October 2020.
 We review all our information within 3 years.
 If you'd like to find out more about how we put our information together, including references and the sources of evidence we use, please contact us at [email protected]